-Vicki previously worked for transformational change consultancy t-three as a Principal Consultant where she focussed on the design and delivery of leadership and talent development programmes for clients.
+Vicki previously worked for transformational change consultancy t-three as a Principal Consultant where she focused on the design and delivery of leadership and talent development programmes for clients.

 There has never been a better time for us to expand and create a unique space for Vicki here at Greenacre, and we’ve been lucky to have already worked alongside her where she has helped us create, launch and develop our #EasternLeaders2020 programme.
 The programme is designed to support and guide leaders in developing critical skills and behaviours and grow their confidence in leading against the backdrop of the pandemic.